crusoecloud/crusoe-watch-agent/README.md

 crusoe-watch-agent is a vector.dev based agent for collecting telemetry data from Crusoe Cloud resources.

 ## Installation
-Choose one of the following methods to install crusoe-watch-agent agent on your VM.
+Choose one of the following methods to install crusoe-watch-agent on your VM.

 ### Simple Download
 Best for a quick, one-time installation.